jnngu/jamcc/README.md

 ## How do you run it?
 To call the compiler run:
 ```
-target/release/jamcc <.c file>
+target/release/jamcc <file-name>.c
 ```
-It will generate a test.s file in your current directory.
+It will generate a <file-name>.s file in your current directory.
 Then you can call
 ```
-gcc test.s
+gcc <file-name>.s
 ```
 to generate an a.out binary that you can run.